vinfalardeau/RE-rosgen/data/readme.md

 - path
 - name
 - format
 - sources, where sources may be the original data provider for raw data, or the raw files from which data was derived for cleaned data.
+List multiple sources with a semicolon separator.
+- metadata: files stored in `data/metadata` folder.
+List each metadata document associated with each data file.
+List multiple metadata files with semicolon separators.

 Researchers are strongly encouraged to include additional metadata alongside raw data sources.